rojberr/free-lightning.ai-runners/README.md

 3. **Trigger the Workflow**
    The workflow is set up to run on **workflow_dispatch**, which means you can trigger it manually from the GitHub UI.

+**This Repository Workflow "Train Model using free GPU runner" doesn't work currently cause I removed the API keys from env!**

 ---

 ## Article Location